jared-jackson/volusion-node/README.md

 into front end radial graphs with a percentage value of the level of emotion detected.

 This code serves as the Node.js server that hosts the dashboard containing the user interface / front end code for submitting Volusion blog posts to our Lambda function.
+A bit of work is still required to get this dashboard responsive for mobile devices < 1024px; x 1366px;

 If for some reason there are issues with opening the dashboard, please get a hold of the recruiter who sent you the project.